btcpayserver/BTCPayServer.Vault/README.md

 ## How does the BTCPayServer Vault works

-When running the BTCPayServer Vault, a local webserver is hosted on `http://127.0.0.1:65092` whose web applications, via your local browser, to interact with your hardware wallet.
+When running the BTCPayServer Vault, a local webserver is hosted on `http://127.0.0.1:65092` which web applications, via your local browser, can connect to interact with your hardware wallet.

 The protocol is fairly simple: